2i2c-org/infrastructure/docs/topic/cloud-access.md

 2. This should have the broadest set of permissions for the client's account.

 The canonical list of AWS accounts we have access to is maintained [in this google sheet](https://docs.google.com/spreadsheets/d/1NSaAKLG2_njXxs6JlGUAhSWeHONz9QSGLVwEK790IZo/edit#gid=537065664).

+% TODO: Add instructions for Azure as well.